jingchime/UsefulQueries/README.md

 2.6 Available_balance.sql: from data-ask channel get query on available balance\
 2.7 Member_Partner_Bank.sql: Meeri shared the logic to pull stride/bancorp so I can finish the request on ALYTMM-75\
 2.8 If_DD.sql: Stuti shared the logic to determine if someone is DD or not\
-2.9 Recent_balance.sql: Bin shared the logic with me with added where clause on 2.7.
-This is more accurate than 2.7.
+2.9 Recent_balance.sql: Bin shared the logic with me to pull recent balance

 ## Instant Transfer
 3.1 Instant_Transfer_Main_Tables.sql: key tables for updating and analyzing instant transfer\